-- We value manaakitanga (nurturing relationships, looking after people and being careful as to how others are treated) and wish to model this way of working - Positive guidance is the most effective way of helping tamariki to take responsibility for their own behaviour and relationships.
+- We value manaakitaka (nurturing relationships, looking after people and being careful as to how others are treated) and wish to model this way of working - Positive guidance is the most effective way of helping tamariki to take responsibility for their own behaviour and relationships. - Self-regulation is the ability to manage thoughts, feelings, attention and actions.
+Learning this skill early can set the foundation for future success in life.